This free tool maps propaganda and misinformation as it goes viral

 Plenty of other uses

 Other coordinated campaigns have promoted financial scams, often seeking to sell questionable investments in cryptocurrencies.
-Scammers have impersonated internet celebrities like entrepreneur Elon Musk or software magnate John McAfee.
+Scammers have impersonated internet celebrities such as entrepreneur Elon Musk or software magnate John McAfee.

 These accounts are a bit more sophisticated than political-attack bots, with one lead account typically announcing that users can multiply their riches by transferring some of their cryptocurrency into the scammer’s digital wallet.
 Then other accounts retweet that announcement, in an effort to make the scheme seem legitimate.
 At times they reply with doctored screenshots claiming to show that the scheme works.